afkummer/afkummer/README.md

 ### Hello there!

-My name is Alberto Kummer, 29 years old, and currently, a Ph.D. candidate at the [Federal University of Rio Grande do Sul](https://www.inf.ufrgs.br/ppgc/), in Brazil.
+My name is Alberto Kummer, 30 years old, and Ph.D .in Computer Science at [Federal University of Rio Grande do Sul](https://www.inf.ufrgs.br/ppgc/).
 Since my undergraduate in 2014, I'd been working with optimization problems such as [vehicle scheduling](https://www.sciencedirect.com/science/article/abs/pii/S0305054819301789), and [physician scheduling](https://link.springer.com/article/10.1007/s10479-020-03552-5).
 In my Ph.D., I study and propose algorithms for solving the so-called [Home Health Care Problem](https://dl.acm.org/doi/abs/10.1145/3377930.3390209).
 Most of my repositories contain experiments and data regarding my Ph.D.
-Still, there are also a few ones with some experiments with open-source optimization algorithms 📚🔍.

-I am an open-source enthusiast, and I use Linux (KDE Neon 🐧) as my daily driver system.
-I also have some knowledge of how-to in Windows and macOS.
-As I usually say, I always try my best with what I have in my hands 💪.
+I am an open-source enthusiast, and I use Linux as my daily driver system.
+Previously, I used a macOS based system for development.
+Besides, I use mostly Windows for my gameplays, due to the pain of configuring a stable Linux setup with proprietary graphics support.
+As I usually say, we should use the right tool to solve a problem, not the one you're most used to.

-Please see below the repositories containing my most recent works.
-If you are interested in something, please get in touch with at [alberto.kummer] at [gmail.com].
+Please feel free to explore my open repositories and try some of my work.
+If you want ping me, please get in touch with at [alberto.kummer] at [gmail.com].

 <!--
 **afkummer/afkummer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.